Many-body symmetry-protected zero boundary modes of synthetic photo-magnonic crystals: From topologically mandated to symmetry protected: context and strategy

-8) \textit{Dynamical stability cannot be diagnosed efficiently}: (defeater) the class of dynamically stable free boson Hamiltonians consists of all the Hamiltonians that can be fully diagonalized in terms of bosonic quasi-particle creation and annihilation operators.
-It's normal frequencies are necessarily real.
+8) \textit{Dynamical stability cannot be diagnosed efficiently (defeater).} The class of dynamically stable free boson Hamiltonians consists of all the Hamiltonians that can be fully diagonalised in terms of bosonic quasi-particle creation and annihilation operators.
+Its normal frequencies are necessarily real.
 This class is interesting because it is free of parametric instabilities and can host topologically-mandated zero modes.
 Unfortunately, it is not possible to build a mathematical theory around this class of free boson Hamiltonians because there is no good mathematical way to characterise it~\cite{PhysRevB.102.125127, Flynn2020}.
 With the exception of particle number conserving or thermodynamically stable models, dynamical stability seems to be a more or less erratic, accidental property of free boson Hamiltonians \cite{Flynn2020}.
 We expect that its topologically-mandated zero modes will have to be explained by way of a framework grounded on a larger class of free boson Hamiltonians.

-10) \textit{Several diverse import-export strategies}: (confounder) an import-export strategy is a mapping of free fermion systems to free boson systems in such a way that one can partially export ideas and tools from the fermionic world of the tenfold way to the world of free boson systems.
+10) \textit{Several diverse import-export strategies (confounder).} An import-export strategy is a mapping of free fermion systems to free boson systems in such a way that one can partially export ideas and tools from the fermionic world of the tenfold way to the world of free boson systems.
 We already mentioned one in 1) above.
 They all necessarily loose in translation the symmetry protection mechanism of free fermion systems because the generic many-body symmetry operations of fermions and bosons do not match in any useful way (recall the example of the SSH model).
-One noteworthy import-export strategy led to the discovery of the bosonic Kitaev chain of Ref.~\cite{2018McDonald}.
-Other intriguing and useful import-export strategies were presented in Ref.~\cite{PhysRevB.102.125127} (free fermions to free bosons) and Refs.~\cite{PhysRevLett.122.143901, PhysRevA.103.033513} (quadratic bosonic Lindbladians to free fermions).
-We avoid import-export strategies in this paper.
-We are looking for a native framework.
+One noteworthy import-export strategy led to the discovery of the bosonic Kitaev chain \cite{2018McDonald}.
+Other intriguing and useful import-export strategies were presented in \cite{PhysRevB.102.125127} (free fermions to free bosons) and \cite{PhysRevLett.122.143901, PhysRevA.103.033513} (quadratic bosonic Lindbladians to free fermions).
+We avoid import-export strategies in this paper, and instead look for a native framework.